nielk/idonttrustlikethat-fast-check/README.md

 ## Basic usage

-Creating a simple string fast-check arbitrary from a idtlt validator:
+Creating a string fast-check arbitrary from a idtlt validator:

 ```typescript
 import fc from 'fast-check';